 A lifelong Vermonter, Dylan is a first-term State Representative who represents the Village of Essex Junction in the Vermont House of Representatives.
 Dylan serves on the House Education Committee and in February 2018 was elected unanimously by a Joint Assembly of the House and Senate to serve a 4-year term on the Vermont State Colleges Board of Trustees.

-Dylan serves on the Vermont Jump$tart Coalition Board of Directors and the Essex Community Historical Society Board of Trustees.
-He is a Justice of the Peace.
+Dylan is a member of the Board of Civil Authority and is a Justice of the Peace.
+He serves on the Essex Community Historical Society Board of Directors and the Vermont Jump$tart Coalition Board of Directors.
 In November 2017 Dylan was named one of Vermont Business Magazine’s Rising Stars.

-In May, 2016, Dylan announced he was running to fill the vacant seat in Essex’s two-member legislative district.
+In May, 2016, Dylan announced he was running to fill the vacant seat in Essex Junction’s two-member legislative district.
 He was elected on Novemeber 8, 2016 and was sworn in to office on January 4, 2016.
 Speaker Mitzi Johnson appointed Dylan to serve on the Education Committee.

 Dylan lives with his wife, Candace Morgan, a policy expert who works in the Administration of Governor Phil Scott.
 They live on Arlington Street.